Taomihog/unzipDNA_GPU/README.md

 $$F(z) = -kT\frac{\partial }{\partial z}\mathrm{ln}Z$$

 To calculate the force-extension curve, we need to obtain the energy $G(j,z)$ at each j and z.
 The calculation of $G(j,z)$ is time-consuming and the scales of j and z are large (usually in a range of 1,000-10,000).
 Therefore, GPU is a good choice for this problem.
-This GPU version program is much faster than conventional program (> 10,000 times faster), and 10x faster than my previous, highly-optimized [CPU version](https://github.com/Taomihog/unzipDNA_CPU).
+This GPU version program is much faster than the conventional programs implemented on CPU (> 10,000 times faster), and 10x faster than my previous, highly-optimized [CPU version](https://github.com/Taomihog/unzipDNA_CPU).

 ## Further Reading